Visualizations reference

 Line chart

-The line chart visualization is designed to demonstrate a trend over time.
-It's useful for showing temporal dimensions.
+The line chart visualization is designed to demonstrate trends over time.
+See Multi-axis line chart for the explore version of this visualization.

-The following example line chart displays the same Number of events and Session length measures over time as the above chart.
-On the dual axis chart, the data for the four selected countries displays as a single line for each measure.
+The following example displays Number of Events and Browser for the latest day for two Country values and four Browser values.
+The data for the two selected countries displays as a single line for each browser.

 Markdown